-Iran is home to one of the world’s oldest continuous major civilizations, with historical and urban settlements dating back to 4000 BC and the Iranian civilization predates the Egyptian one by 500 years, the Indian one by 1,000 years, the Chinese one by 2,000 years, the Greek one by 3,000 years and the Roman one by 4,000 years.
+Iran is home to one of the world’s ancient civilizations that have ever existed, with historical and urban settlements dating back to 4000 BC.
+The Iranian civilization predates the Egyptian one by 500 years, the Indian one by 1,000 years, the Chinese one by 2,000 years, the Greek one by 3,000 years, and the Roman one by 4,000 years.

-Locating at the center of middle east, Persia witnessed rise and fall of many civilization around.
+Located at the center of the middle east, Persia witnessed the rise and fall of many civilizations around.

-In 637 AD Islam was brought to Persia.
-The population gradually adopted the religion and by the 11th century the majority of the nation was practicing Islam.
-Although Islam found its way to Iran by sword but it is amazing how Iranians accepted its message by heart.
-Despite adopting the religion of the conquerors, Persian culture, style and art was largely preserved but influenced and integrated from Islam, which led to the ‘Islamic Golden Age’ – a time where Persian literature, philosophy, science and art blossomed (750-1258).
+In 637 AD, Islam was brought to Persia.
+The population gradually adopted the religion, and by the 11th century, the majority of the nation was practicing Islam.
+Although Islam found its way to Iran by the sword, it is incredible how Iranians accepted its message by heart.
+Despite adopting the religion of the conquerors, Persian culture, style, and art were preserved mainly and yet influenced by and integrated with Islam, which led to the ‘Islamic Golden Age’ – a time where Persian literature, philosophy, science, and art blossomed (750-1258).

-In 1219 Mongols invasion of Iran brought a devastating loss of culture due to the massacre of figures, demolition of mosques, libraries, famine and violence.
-By the onset of Safavid Dynasty (1502-1736), Persia began to restore the strength and memory after long time and the modern nation-state of Iran was established.
+In 1219, the Mongol invasion of Iran brought a devastating loss of culture due to the massacre of figures, demolition of mosques, destruction of libraries, famine, and violence.
+By the onset of the Safavid Dynasty (1502-1736), Persia began to restore its strength and memory after a long time, and the modern nation-state of Iran was established.

-With two thirds of Iran’s population under the age of 25, many sports are played in Iran, both traditional and modern.
-Iran’s diverse climate gives visitors the chance to experience different sports at the same time in country.
-While some people enjoy skiing at the Tochal resort as the world’s fifth-highest ski resort, other people might enjoy the silence of a starry night in desert Safari in central Kavir of Iran or even swimming, diving and water skiing in Kish island.
+With two-thirds of Iran’s population under 25, many sports are played in Iran, both traditional and modern.
+Iran’s diverse climate gives visitors the chance to experience different sports at the same time in the country.
+While some people enjoy skiing at the Tochal resort as the world’s fifth-highest ski resort, other people might enjoy the silence of a starry night in a desert Safari in central Kavir of Iran or even swimming, diving, and water skiing on Kish island.

 A visit to Iran yields a stunning variety of culinary delights.
-Between the familiar kebab and the decidedly outré grilled lamb’s testicles, there’s a vast spectrum of foods: caviar, pickle, and smoked fish in the north; samosas, falafel and hot and sour shrimp in the south; noodles and flatbread.
+Between the familiar kebab and the decidedly outré grilled lamb’s testicles, there’s a vast spectrum of foods: caviar, pickled, and smoked fish in the north; samosas, falafel, and hot and sour shrimp in the south.

-If you are going to visit Iran, make sure not to miss the taste of Fesenjan (Pomegranate Walnut Stew) or Iranian Kebabs which come in many kinds: beef, chicken, lamb liver, among them.
+If you are going to visit Iran, make sure not to miss the taste of Fesenjan (Pomegranate Walnut Stew) or Iranian Kebabs, which come in many kinds like beef, chicken, and lamb liver.

-For the desert lets try flatbread and rosewater-scented ice cream flavored with orange blossom, rose water, honey, nuts or saffron which makes Persian ice cream different to western-style desserts.
+For the dessert, try flatbread and rosewater ice cream flavored with orange blossom, rose water, honey, nuts, or saffron which makes Persian ice cream different from western-style desserts.
 Hope you enjoy this Iranian sweet treat.